niteshchandra039/niteshchandra039.github.io/teaching.md

 - **General Physics Labs**: Hands-on experiments in mechanics, optics, and electromagnetism.

 ### Mentorship:
-- Supervised several undergraduate and master's students on their thesis projects involving machine learning applications in astronomy.
+- Supervising several undergraduate and master's students on their thesis projects involving machine learning applications in astronomy.

 As a **Senior Research Fellow** at the University of Delhi, I have had the opportunity to mentor and teach undergraduate and postgraduate students.